embassy-rs/embassy/tests/lpc55/README.md

 Both controller binaries use the generic implementation in [`src/conformance.rs`](src/conformance.rs), so their results are directly comparable.

+The firmware also carries MS OS 2.0 descriptors advertising WinUSB compatibility.
+Windows binds no driver at all to a vendor interface on its own, so without them `libusb` cannot even open the device; Linux ignores them.
+One phase still cannot run there: WinUSB rejects `SET_CONFIGURATION` from user mode, because the hub driver owns the device configuration. `configuration_cycle` therefore prints `skipped: …` on Windows and runs normally on Linux.
+The device-side invariant it contributes to (`disabled_errors >= 2`) is satisfied by the halt and alt-setting phases anyway.

 `host/conformance.py` owns every host-observable expectation and runs these phases in order:

-1. **descriptors**: negotiated link speed from sysfs (480 or 12 Mbps), endpoint packet sizes, and two alternate settings on interface 0.
+1. **descriptors**: negotiated link speed from `libusb_get_device_speed` (480 or 12 Mbps, the
+   one speed source Linux and Windows share), endpoint packet sizes, and two alternate settings on interface 0.
 2. **control_data**: vendor control echo at 0, 1, 63, 64, 65 and 200 bytes, covering the
    multi-packet `ControlPipe::data_out` loop, the exact-EP0-packet boundary, and a request with no data stage.